Real cloth diaper facts. No drama, no spin. Just reliable studies on cloth diapers and the implications for your baby.

 Why choose cloth diapers?
-There are so many reasons.
 Cloth diapers are soft against your baby’s skin.
 Cloth diapers are also free of the many chemicals contained in disposable diapers.
 Our common sense tells us that cloth diapers are the ultimate in recycling because they are used again and again, not entering a landfill until they are nothing but rags.
-Of course, some people want more than this common sense approach--they want facts.
+Of course, most of us want more than just a common-sense approach.
+We want facts.
 Here are a few well-documented facts to help inform your choice.

 Join Real Diaper Association to support evidence-based cloth diaper education.

 In 1988, over 18 billion diapers were sold and consumed in the United States that year.
 Based on our calculations (listed below under "Cost: National Costs"), we estimate that 27.4 billion disposable diapers are consumed every year in the U.S.

 The instructions on a disposable diaper package advice that all fecal matter should be deposited in the toilet before discarding, yet less than one half of one percent of all waste from single-use diapers goes into the sewage system.